8. Appendix

 Recessed floor boxes must not be installed in early learning contexts. […]

-Early learning facilities on school sites, must be designed to restrict public access to all areas.
+Early learning facilities on school sites must be designed to restrict public access to all areas.
+The early learning facility keying system must be independent from the school keying system.
 A fence must define the early learning facility’s perimeter to prevent school users and members of the public from accessing the early learning facility without permission and supervision.

 Advice from the service provider should be obtained to determine where keypad entry systems should be installed within the early learning facility.

-• where an early learning facility is located above ground level, lift capacity, access and operational arrangements for at least one lift must accommodate the efficient, mechanical transportation of groups of children and parents/carers without the need for key passes
+• where an early learning facility is located above ground level, lift capacity, access and operational arrangements for at least one lift must accommodate the efficient, mechanical transportation of groups of children and parents/carers without the need for key passes, in addition

 8.2 Appendix B: Postcode areas eligible for air conditioning (NatHERS 2008 climate zones 20 and 27)